sgchun/nps/FileFormats.md

 ﻿## Input files for NPS
-To run NPS, you need the following set of input files:
+To run NPS, you need the following set of files:

 1. **GWAS summary statistics.** This is a *tab-delimited* text file format with the following seven required columns:
      - **chr**: chromosome name starting with "chr."
 Currently, NPS expects only chromosomes 1-22.
 Chromosome names should be designated by "chr1", ..., "chr22".